Broughton Gifford: Notable buildings

 In March 2015 Mr Daniel Gerber, of Gifford Hall, obtained a decision in the High Court quashing a planning permission granted by Wiltshire Council for a £10.5 million solar farm erected by Norrington Solar Farm Limited and Terraform Power.

 This decision was then overturned, allowing the solar farm to remain, some distance to the north of Gifford Hall.

 A packhorse bridge dating from 1725 spans the River Avon to the south of Broughton Gifford, providing a route (now a public footpath) to the hamlet of Whaddon.

 Amenities

 The village has a primary school, St Mary's, a short distance north of the church.
 Its first building dates from 1856, when it became a National School following the rebuilding of an earlier charity school.
 The school became Voluntary controlled in 1952 and was remodelled and extended in 1975.

-Broughton has only one public house: The Bell on the Common, on the common.
-There is also a village hall, a small park and an industrial estate.
+Broughton has two public houses: the Fox and Hounds in the centre of the village, which reopened after refurbishment in October 2022 after being closed for many years, and the Bell On The Common, on the edge of the open area known as the Common.
+There is also a bowls club which was established in 1961, and a village hall.